-My name is Tilly and I apparently love puns.
+My name is Tilly, also known as Tiahli, and I apparently love puns.

 My first time really living away from home was when I was sixteen and went on a two month exchange to Paris through my high school, which proved to me the importance of immersing yourself in a culture to perfect a foreign language.
 I was young, though, and I didn’t really get the chance to make the most of being in France and travel, but I did come back home with my French pretty much fluent.

 I was lucky enough to get to travel a fair bit with my family growing up.
 My Mum was a travel journalist for a long time and she fed me thrilling stories of all the places she visited.

 As I grew older I craved the adventure of figuring it all out for myself.
 So in 2016 I did just that, packing up to study for a semester abroad in Salamanca, Spain.
 This time, I was determined not only to perfect my Spanish, but to see as much as possible.
 I’d planned to travel for a few months before my exchange, squeeze in as many trips as I could during the semester and then go back home, but I fell so in love with being abroad that I kept delaying my return date, amounting to a beautiful, challenging, life changing year spent exploring.

 As a French, Spanish and psychology University student from Auckland, New Zealand, it was amazingly refreshing to use my degree all the time.
 Back home, being so far away from Europe and the rest of the world, my opportunities to do this were few and far between, but I chatted in French and Spanish every day, making so many friends from every corner of the world in Salamanca.
 I spent two and a half months working in a hostel in Barcelona where I was once again blessed to meet many a beautiful soul.